What sail, what spars, what foils Español / English

 A flat sail is more aerodynamic than a deep one, which in addition has a worse upwind angle and when it blows strong it will be necessary to hike more and earlier.
 But a too flat sail will be very bad in waves and acceleration after tacking or in the starts.
 Again, the best sail Is the correct one for each sailor's weight.

 By tuning correctly a sail, we can prepare it to be faster in flat waters or to be stronger to climb waves.
 Only the correct model offers the perfect balance of both terms and it can be perfectly tuned only for the conditions the sailor is going to face.

 N1 Foils offers very high quality at a surprisingly affordable price.
 The production is made with CNC moulds, which give the blades a very good finishing, and the epoxy resins and glass fiver they use, in some cases specially made for the company, are of the best quality.

 Light sailors need equipment to help them in difficult conditions.
 Gusts generally cause them to heel suddenly.
-The FLEXON centerboard helps them making the boat respond more progressively.
-In most cases, light sailor means young sailor; expert sailors are usually older and consequently heavier and stronger.
-For them it’s easier to see coming gusts and to trim their sail even in advance.
-Young sailors are smaller… and trimming and hiking continuously can be exhausting for them.
+The FLEXON centerboard helps them making the boat respond more progressively and easier to sail.

 In light winds there’s no difference between a flexible and a stiff dagger board, but in medium and strong winds the difference for a sailor can be very remarkable.